Asymptotic regularity of a generalised stochastic Halpern scheme: Introduction

-The main results of the paper establish general conditions under which we guarantee the asymptotic regularity of the scheme (\ref{sHM}), both in the traditional sense of $\norm{x_n-x_{n+1}}$ (sometimes called the discrete velocity \cite{BSV2023}) and also relative to the mappings, i.e.\ considering the displacements $\norm{x_n-Tx_n}$ and $\norm{x_n-Ux_n}$.
-Furthermore, we establish these asymptotic regularity results both in expectation and almost surely, i.e.\ we show both
+The main results of the paper establish general conditions under which one can guarantee the asymptotic regularity of the scheme (\ref{sHM}), both in the traditional sense of $\norm{x_n-x_{n+1}}$ (sometimes called the discrete velocity \cite{BSV2023}) and also relative to the mappings, i.e.\ considering the displacements $\norm{x_n-Tx_n}$ and $\norm{x_n-Ux_n}$.
+Furthermore, we establish these asymptotic regularity results both in expectation and almost surely, that is we show both

 as well as